County Floors - The Wood Floor Store Hardwood Flooring - Committed to Excellence

 Workability:

-Bamboo plants are harvested and then the narrow strips (or slats as they are sometimes referred to as) of the flattened plant are laminated together to produce boards.
+Bamboo plants are harvested and then the narrow strips (or slats as they are sometimes called) of the flattened plant are laminated together to produce boards.
 Because it is such a dense product, bamboo does not respond to staining.
 This is why the manufacturer of bamboo flooring provides a carbonized variety of the product.
-The process involves pressure steaming the bamboo to produce a darker variety similar to the lighter stains found on most of the other varieties of hardwood flooring.
+The process involves pressure steaming the bamboo to produce a darker hue similar to the lighter stains found on most of the other varieties of hardwood flooring.

 Principal Uses:

-Bamboo's uses include flooring, housing, chopsticks, hats, and basic construction.
+Bamboo’s uses include housing, chopsticks, hats, and basic construction.